dongan2212/pdsnd_github/README.md

     ```

 - Anaconda: Download and install Anaconda in https://docs.anaconda.com/free/anaconda/install/
-    - Note: Check python version by using this command in terminal:
+    - Note: Check Anaconda version by using this command in terminal:
     ```
     $ conda --version
     ```